VikasYadav711/XgrowthTask1/README.md

 To insert the details in user and user_information table of database [/DBentry](/DBentry)
 - Insert the details from `userdata.json` present locally in the system.

+- The APIs route and code exist in the file `insertuserdetail.js `.